 - Only play Online Chess if you can fully focus.

-- Only open ONE single tab: your Chess game.
+- Only open A single tab: your Chess game.

 - Never play when you feel emotionally overwhelmed.